World Tennis: Wheelchair circuit

 The first circuit for wheelchair tennis, formed in 1980 by the National Foundation of Wheelchair Tennis, had ten tournaments.
-Beginning in 1992, the Wheelchair Tennis Tour began with eleven events, organized by the International Wheelchair Tennis Federation (IWTF) which merged with the ITF six years later.
+Beginning in 1992, the Wheelchair Tennis Tour began with eleven events, organized by the International Wheelchair Tennis Federation (IWTF) which merged with World Tennis six years later.
 As of 2016, the wheelchair tennis circuit includes over 160 events in over 40 countries.
 This includes tournaments ranging from Futures (the lowest level) up to the Grand Slams.